-Workshop topics include:

-analysing the context and main

-actors, evaluating threats,

-vulnerability and capacities; analysing

-security and strategies in incidents

-of violent threats and armed attack;

-protocols and procedures, and dealing

-with fear and post-traumatic stress.

-Participants include local

-organisations facing the same

-challenges as those PBI
+Workshop topics include: analysing the context and main actors, evaluating threats, vulnerability and capacities; analysing security and strategies in incidents of violent threats and armed attack; protocols and procedures, and dealing with fear and post-traumatic stress.
+Participants include local organisations facing the same challenges as those PBI accompanies, such as human rights defenders,. lawyers and journalists, as well as other international NGOs working in areas of conflict.
+As part of this mainstreaming process, the BEO team carries out advocacy work with European Union institutions and Geneva-based UN agencies aimed at instigating institutional policy change.

-The Mainstreaming Protection

-Project has also launched a web page

-www.protectiononline.org to provide

-human rights defenders worldwide

-with tools and links for developing

-their own security strategies.
+The Mainstreaming Protection Project has also launched a web page www.protectiononline.org to provide human rights defenders worldwide with tools and links for developing their own security strategies.

-Moral support, protection and political space
+Moral support, protection and political space3